 Invalidation Search – How We Cracked The Toughest Case We Came Across?

-We received a request from a client to invalidate a patent that is related to the concept of random access procedure.
+We received a request from a client to invalidate a patent that is related to the concept of a random access procedure.
 More specifically, the patent was talking about a specific equation.
 Actually these days we are doing a hell lot of invalidation.

 In this case, we got an important lead during the start of the search.
 While checking the file history of the patent, we observed that the concept of random access procedure was used in developing many standards.
-We tried to use this lead and started building different routes to reach to the required result.
+We tried to use this lead and started building different routes to reach the required result.
 The initial two routes were (1) Searching Standards and (2) Searching Patents.

-We decided to act conventionally at first and started searching patents.
-However, there was not much patent literature and soon we knew that searching patents is going to be a futile effort.
+We decided to act conventionally at first and started searching for patents.
+However, there was not much patent literature and soon we knew that searching patents are going to be a futile effort.
 We quickly moved all our efforts towards standards.
 However, when we started searching in standards, it was like finding a pearl in an ocean.
 Since we were not able to narrow down to a particular standard, the literature was overwhelming and hence, it was becoming a big challenge for us.
 But here at GreyB, as we have said earlier, we like when challenges are thrown in front of us.

 Featured Resource: We’ve compiled seven unconventional yet actionable design patent search strategies in a guide which will help you find success in your next search assignment: